I passed the OSCP

 Note: I have not yet explored HackTheBox’s Academy offerings or the associated CPTS certification, which are relatively new.
 My understadning is that they are popularly regarded as having similar, if not more profound, substantive depth than PEN200/OSCP.

-PEN200 2023 - Course
+PEN200 2023 - Course Link to heading

 The updated “2023” PEN200 course and labs were released about two months before I would ultimately take the OSCP exam.
 In addition to a reimagined curriculum, each PEN200 learning module was standardized, providing a linear path from introduction to capstone exercises (successfully completing the latter of these ostensibly indicates that a student is proficient with the entire module.)